nrupprecht/Lightning/README.md

 # Lightning logging

-A small but powerful header-only logging library.
+A small but powerful header-only logging library that depends only on standard C++17 features.
 Attempts to be a very fast streaming logging library without sacrificing too much performance.

 Easy to use, easy to customize, makes pretty logs (those are the goals, at least!).

-Still a work in progress.

 ## Quick start
+Lightning is a header only library that only depends on standard C++17 features.
+The entirety of the library is in a single header, so after setup (see [BUILDING.md](BUILDING.md)), simply ```#include <Lightning/Lightning.h>``` and you are ready to go.

 The simplest possible way to create a logger that writes to std::cout:
 ```C++